mphuget/Todo/README.md

-Chapter 13: Create the Todo model
+Chapter 14: Save a Todo on Create